Grace McCleen: Life

-In 2016 McCleen was writer in residence at the Brontë Parsonage Museum, and in 2017 she was writer in residence at the Manchester Centre for New Writing at the University of Manchester.
+In 2016 McCleen was writer in residence at the Brontë Parsonage Museum; McCleen's time as writer in residence inspired Every Sounding Line, a collection of poetry influenced by the Brontë family.
+In 2017 she was writer in residence at the Manchester Centre for New Writing at the University of Manchester.

 McCleen is also a musician, singer and songwriter.
 She writes occasionally for The Guardian.